thinkb4/a-walk-in-graphql/lessons/day_07/day_07.md

 Here some of them:

 1. before/during insertion
-  a. the persistence layer **complains** and returns an error
+   1. the persistence layer **complains** and returns an error
-  b. the persistence layer **doesn't complain** but you do by checking it imperatively
+   2. the persistence layer **doesn't complain** but you do by checking it imperatively
-  c. the insertion's performed "correctly" by silently ignoring the inconsistency
+   3. the insertion's performed "correctly" by silently ignoring the inconsistency
 2. during query —after insertion—
-  a. you complain about the missing record
+   1. you complain about the missing record
-  b. you silently ignore the inconsistency
+   2. you silently ignore the inconsistency

-If we take 1.c and 2.b together with the current schema
+If we take 1.3 and 2.2 together with the current schema

 ```graphql
 # INPUTS